Corpus Christi LGBTQ+ Probate Attorneys

 Your Corpus Christi probate attorney can make sure all of the right people get their copy of the death certificate.
 They will make sure all creditors are notified.
 They’ll make sure this is done before the deadline passes.

-this image shows a death certificate.
+This image shows a death certificate.

 It may be difficult but it is crucial to complete the necessary paperwork after losing a loved one.